codeyourweb/hnuke/README.md

-# Hash parser and VirusTotal analysis with both VT free and entreprise API
+# Hashs parser and VirusTotal analysis with both VT free and entreprise API

 ## History